TurkiHaris/Minisoft-Compiler/README.md

 ## 📄 License

 This project is provided solely for educational purposes.
 You may use, copy, and modify the code for non-commercial, educational use only.
-No warranty is provided.
-Use at your own risk.